 After the half-time review

-Completed form 5, part 1 and part 2, signed by only one of the committee members (new as of Feb 2023), is sent to the administrative officer for doctoral education, Ingrid Smedberg, by email (email@example.com).
+Completed form 5, part 1 and part 2, signed by only one of the committee members (new as of Feb 2023), is sent to the administrative officer for doctoral education, Ingrid Smedberg, by email (firstname.lastname@example.org).
 A copy is sent to the doctoral student when it is signed by director of doctoral education.
 The doctoral student should send a copy of the protocol to all supervisors and upload it to the ISP-system (read more above under "Overview").